Remove the friction by remaining flexible to your client's preferred software.

 At my firm, invoicing was where we saw most of the high-friction experiences.
 Our clients had to create their invoices using the accounting software my team used.
 However, even our most tech-savvy clients dreaded logging in to this complex accounting software to do simple tasks.

 Because of this, I often felt like I was babysitting my clients.
 I had to remind them each month to submit their invoices.
 And “I don’t know how to enter this type of invoice in the software” was a common response.
 Without the invoices entered properly, I couldn’t do my job as their advisor.
 As a result, I felt more like a support person.
-I’m sure my clients were also dissatisfied because they didn’t want to be invoicing on software they didn’t understand.
+I’m sure my clients were also dissatisfied because they didn’t want to be invoicing using software they didn’t understand.

 Accountants and bookkeepers provide an immense amount of value, and expect to be paid fairly for their services.
 When my clients didn’t enjoy working with me because of friction in the workflow, it was harder for them to see that value.
 And in turn, justify paying for those services.
 In hindsight, I wish I could have shown them an accounting software that was built for business owners, like FreshBooks.
 I needed a platform intuitive enough for my clients to use, while still providing me with all the data I needed for my reporting and analysis.